Renewable energy in Italy

-The share of renewable energy in gross final energy consumption (all energy uses) had risen to 17.1% in 2014.
-This number has been growing steadily and today accounts for one of the principal components of national energy consumption.
-In 2014, 38.2% of the national electric energy consumption came from renewable sources (in 2005 this value was 15.4%), covering 16% of the total energy consumption of the country (5.3% in 2005).
-The corresponding figure for electricity generation was even higher as consumption figures are reduced by electricity imports (13.6% of the total in 2014).
-Imported electricity may also contain a high proportion of electricity generated from renewable sources but these are not accounted for in consumption figures.
+The share of renewable energy in gross final energy consumption (all energy uses) had risen to 19.6% in 2023.
+In 2025, Italy's electricity consumption was at 311 TWh, with 41% of the national electric energy consumption coming from renewable sources (in 2005 this value was 15.4%).
+The corresponding figure for electricity generation was even higher, as consumption figures are reduced by electricity imports (15% of the total in 2025).
+Imported electricity may also contain a high proportion of electricity generated from renewable sources, but these are not accounted for in consumption figures.

-All 8,047 Italian municipalities (comune) have deployed some source of renewable energy, with hydroelectric power being the leading renewable energy source in terms of production.
-Bio energy, wind power and geothermal power also make an important contribution to national energy demands.
-By 2013, renewable energy primary consumption in Italy had grown to 14.6 million tonnes of oil equivalent (Mtoe).
+All 7,895 Italian municipalities (comune) have deployed some source of renewable energy, with hydroelectric power being the leading renewable energy source in terms of energy production.
+Bio energy, wind power, and geothermal power also make an important contribution to national energy demands.

 Italy implemented generous incentive schemes to encourage the development of renewable energy production.
-Its largest scheme incentivised solar PV production and lead Italy from a low base of installed PV in 2010 to become the world's fourth largest country by installations by the end of 2014, ahead of the US at that time.
-All sources of renewable energy have grown in Italy during recent years and many continue to receive incentives.
-In the last decade, Italy has become one of the world's largest producers of renewable energy, ranking as the second largest producer in the European Union and the ninth in the world.
+Its largest scheme incentivised solar PV production and led Italy from a low base of installed PV in 2010 to become the world's fourth largest country by installations by the end of 2014, ahead of the US at that time.
+All sources of renewable energy have grown in Italy during recent years, and many continue to receive incentives.
+Italy has become one of the world's largest producers of renewable energy, ranking as the third largest generator in the European Union and the tenth in the.
+Though despite this, Italy has been said to be lagging behind other EU nations when it comes to transitioning to renewable energy, with reasons pointing to infrastructure and policy issues within the government.